container-job-runner/cjr/README.md

 - **jupyter_app**: *string* - absolute path to optional cjr electron jupyter app. leave blank to disable.
 - **jupyter_command**: *string* - command that should be run to start Jupyter.
 This allows you to choose between Jupyter lab or Jupyter notebook.
 - **run_cmd**: *"podman"|"docker"* - container environment used to run images.
-- **run_shortcuts_file**: *string* - location of a yml file that can be used to specify run shortcuts for `cjr $` command.
+- **run-shortcuts-file**: *string* - location of a yml file that can be used to specify run shortcuts for `cjr $` command.
 See file format description below.
 - **selinux**: *boolean* - if true then the :Z option will be applied to all bind mounts.
 - **stacks-dir**: *string* - the default path to a folder that contains cjr stacks.

-The run_shortcuts_file option allows you to define custom shortcuts for the `cjr $` command when called it's called with a single argument.
+The run-shortcuts-file option allows you to define custom shortcuts for the `cjr $` command when called it's called with a single argument.
 For example you can map `cjr $ script.sh` to `cjr $ bash script.sh`.
 The yml file must correspond to an object with string keys and values.
 For example
 ```yaml
   KEY1: VALUE1
   KEY2: VALUE2